 - You only need the N9B if you dispute that you owe the debt.
 If this is the case you would also need to get detailed advice from us.

-- The CCJ is registered once you receive a letter titled ‘Judgement for Claimant’ and this will be recorded on your credit file for 6 years.
+- The CCJ is registered once you receive a letter titled ‘Judgment for Claimant’ and this will be recorded on your credit file for 6 years.
 It will specify a monthly amount that you have to pay.
-If they aren’t happy with the offer of payment or if you don’t respond in time they can ask for the full amount immediately (called “judgement forthwith”).
+If they aren’t happy with the offer of payment or if you don’t respond in time they can ask for the full amount immediately (called “judgment forthwith”).

 - If they have specified a monthly amount and you maintain this no further action should be taken.

-- If your circumstances change further down the line, it is possible to vary the judgement by completing an N245 form with a more affordable offer of payment.
+- If your circumstances change further down the line, it is possible to vary the judgment by completing an N245 form with a more affordable offer of payment.